kshetline/tubular_time/README.md

 * `jde`: Julian Date (ephemeris) &mdash; Time measured in fixed-length days of dynamical time from noon, January 1, 4713 BCE (-4712-01-01T12:00) Terrestrial Dynamical Time (TDT), defined to be exactly 32.184 seconds ahead of TAI.
 * `mjde`: Modified Julian Date (ephemeris) &mdash; Same as Julian Date (ephemeris) plus 2400000.5, moving time 0 to midnight, November 17, 1858 (1858-11-07T00:00).
-* `jdu`: Julian Date (UT) &mdash; Time measured in variable-length days of earth rotation time from mean solar noon on the Prime Meridian, January 1 4713 BCE (-4712-01-01T12:00).
+* `jdu`: Julian Date (UT) &mdash; Time measured in variable-length days of earth rotation time from mean solar noon on the Prime Meridian, January 1, 4713 BCE (-4712-01-01T12:00).
 * `mjdu`: Modified Julian Date (UT) &mdash; Same as Julian Date (UT) plus 2400000.5, moving time 0 to mean solar midnight, November 17, 1858 (1858-11-07T00:00).

 ### `epochMillis`, `utcMillis`, and `taiMillis` getters/setters

 The `epochMillis` getter/setter returns, or allows you to modify, the fundamental core value for a `DateTime` instance.

-For a TAI instance, `epochMillis` is the same as `taiMillis`, with `utcMillis` providing a conversion to or from UTC (or UT1 outside of the well-defined UTC range).
+For a TAI instance, `epochMillis` is the same as `taiMillis`, with `utcMillis` providing a conversion to or from UTC (or UT1 outside the well-defined UTC range).
 For a non-TAI instance `epochMillis` is the same as `utcMillis`, with `taiMillis` performing conversions.

 During a leap second the `epochMillis`/`utcMillis` value is pinned 59 seconds, 999 milliseconds into the minute in which the leap seconds occurs.
 The `taiMillis` value, however, still varies over the course of that second.